 Our History of Providing Specialty Care

-What is now known as Westchester Medical Center began in 1918 when the U.S. Army took over county buildings to set up an Army Hospital for treating troops affected by the Spanish Influenza epidemic.
-In 1920, the Army returned the buildings to the Westchester County government as a fully equipped hospital.
+What is now known as Westchester Medical Center began in 1917 when the U.S. Army took over county buildings to set up an Army Hospital for treating troops affected by the Spanish Influenza epidemic.

 Caring for the Critically Ill